SuperPykkon/GoMinewrap/README.md

   No more flags!
 GoMinewrap now comes with a yaml config file where you can customize anything you want.
   Webcon now has IP and webcon user blacklisting.
 You can blacklist IP(s) or users on the config file: *webcon -> blacklist*.
   And of course, webcon has multi user support.
 You can add as many users you want on the config file: *webcon -> users*.

+  **New in v0.3**

+  Multi server support!
+You can now run as many servers as you want on GoMinewrap.

+  - Add the servers on the config.yml file.
+  - Set the base server directory where all the server folders are.
+  - Set the primary server (main server)
+  - You're done.
+If all is done right, GoMinewrap should startup with no errors, all commands relating to managing the servers are listed on the help menu.

+Webcon also comes with a simple sidebar (side navbar) where you can switch to different servers.

 # Support me?
 If you like my projects, donating would be highly appreciated!